Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

 \subsection{Intra-architecture Transferability}

 Since SG-MCMC methods sample the weights of a given architecture, we expect our approach to work particularly well in settings where the architecture of the target model is known, but not its weights.
 To demonstrate this, we compare the intra-architecture transfer success rates of cSGLD with the ones of Deep Ensemble surrogates (using 1 up to 15 independently trained DNNs).
-The used architectures are PreResNet110 (CIFAR-10) and ResNet-50 (ImageNet).
+Architectures are ResNet-50 (ImageNet), PreResNet110 (CIFAR-10) and fully connected 1200-1200 (MNIST).

-Detailed results for four classical gradient-based attacks are provided as supplementary materials.
-In summary, for a similar computation cost, cSGLD systematically increases the success rate of iterative attacks by 13.8 (ImageNet, MI-FG(S)M, L$\infty$) to 49.2 (CIFAR-10, I-FG(S)M, L2) percentage points, and the success rate of FG(S)M by 12.18 to 22.2.
-One explanation for the highest improvements is that DNN-based L2 norm attacks suffer from the vanishing gradient phenomenon on CIFAR-10, whereas cSGLD avoids it thanks to fast convergence and warm restarts (we report the proportions of vanishing gradients in supp. materials).
+\cref{sec:intra-arch-appendix} provides the detailed results for four classical gradient-based attacks on the three datasets.
+In summary, for a similar computation cost on ImageNet and CIFAR-10, cSGLD systematically increases the success rate of iterative attacks by 13.8 (ImageNet, MI-FGSM, L$\infty$) to 49.2 (CIFAR-10, I-FGSM, L2) percentage points, and of FGSM by 12.18 to 22.2.
+On MNIST, it ranges from 6.8 to 80.5.
+One explanation for the highest improvements is that DNN-based L2 norm attacks suffer from vanishing gradients on CIFAR-10 and MNIST, whereas cSGLD avoids it thanks to fast convergence and warm restarts (cf. \cref{sec:vanishing-grads-appendix} for proportions of vanished gradients).

-Inspired by the DEE metric \cite{Ashukha2020PitfallsLearning}, we define the \textit{Transferability-Deep Ensemble Equivalent (T-DEE)} metric as the number of independently trained DNNs needed to achieve the same success rate as cSGLD (computed with linear interpolation).
+Inspired by DEE \citep{Ashukha2020PitfallsLearning}, we propose the \textbf{Transferability-Deep Ensemble Equivalent (T-DEE)} metric as the number of independently trained DNNs needed to achieve the same success rate as the technique considered (computed with linear interpolation).
+Under some assumptions\footnote{Besides Assumptions~\ref{assum:threat-model}, we suppose that Deep Ensemble uses the target optimizer, and that the minimum in Eq.~\ref{eq:delta-star-bayesian} is reached, i.e., that the attack doesn't fail due to vanished or obfuscated gradients \citep{Athalye2018ObfuscatedExamples}.}, Deep Ensemble samples exactly from the distribution of target parameters, and is thus optimal for intra-architecture transferability with infinite computing power.

-Table \ref{tab:dee-same-arch} reports the T-DEE and the \emph{computing ratio}, i.e., the total number of flops to train such DNNs ensemble divided by the number of flops used to trained cSGLD.
-This ratio represents the computational gain factor achieved by our approach, which is different from T-DEE in the ImageNet case since 1 DNN is trained for 130 epochs while cSGLD uses 225 epochs.